pulsar2105/Zebra/README.md

 ### Prerequisites

 A compiler for NASM and a link editor.
-Normally, everything is available in the repository.

 * Windows :
   ```